kermitt2/Pub2TEI/Readme.md

 - Springer: metadata, header, bibliography, body
 - Wiley: metadata, header, bibliography, body

-Coverage of NLM and JATS should be comprehensive (all versions).
+Coverage of NLM and JATS should be comprehensive (all versions), so covering also in particular PMC, PLOS and bioRxiv XML.

 ## License